DONATE

 House Arrest of Presidential Candidates, Long a Taboo Topic, Emerges as Public Issue Again in Iran

-Minister of Justice, Mostafa Pourmohammadi Three days after President Hassan Rouhani suggested the possibility of a legal solution to the long-running house arrest of Iran’s former ...
+Minister of Justice, Mostafa Pourmohammadi Three days after President Hassan Rouhani suggested the possibility of a ...

 June 28, 2012